justynjen/Mind-Body--Keto/_posts/2018-12-07-what-is-keto2.md

 layout: posts
 date: 2017-04-11 00:00:00
 feature-image_path: /images/temp-four.jpg
-title:  MIND BODY KETO: HOW CARBS BECOME FAT (TRIGLYCERIDES) & WHAT TO DO ABOUT IT
+title:  MIND BODY KETO - HOW CARBS BECOME FAT (TRIGLYCERIDES) & WHAT TO DO ABOUT IT
-Author:
+Author: Nicole
-comments: true
 category: Keto Diet
 facebook:
 facebook_url: